 - When someone says ‘self-care’, what image comes to mind?

 - What are the positive and negative aspects of this image?

-- Do you have clear intentions for self-care, and your own self-care protocol?
+- Do you have clear intentions for self-care and your self-care protocol?

 We know self-care isn’t a one-off action and requires intentionality, planning and consistency to enhance wellbeing.
-At the same time, we also know how easy it is for self-care to slide off our radar when faced with urgent and complex demands.
-As Kottler & Hazler (1997) note, there are oft-spoken rationalisations for avoiding or facing our own challenges.
+At the same time, we also know how easy self-care is to slide off our radar when faced with urgent and complex demands.
+As Kottler & Hazler (1997) note, there are oft-spoken rationalisations for avoiding or facing our challenges.
 Do any of these statements sound familiar?

 - “This period will pass.
 I am just busier than usual at this point”

-- “I’m really experienced, so I can deal with this difficulty with out any input from others”
+- “I’m experienced so I can deal with this difficulty without any input from others.”

 And yet, self-care is not simply about limiting or minimising professionals’ stressors.
 It is about enhancing your overall well-being.
 Using Dan Siegel’s Mind Health Platter, we asked Therapeutic Specialists to assess their self-care across the five domains according to frequency (no activity in the last month, once or twice, at least weekly, etc.)